Oil soars past $100 a barrel amid Iran war

 Crude oil prices have surged by about 50 percent since the US and Israel launched joint strikes on Iran on February 28.

-Iranian threats and attacks in response have brought an effective halt to shipping in the Strait of Hormuz, a conduit for about one-fifth of the global oil supply.
+Iran has brought shipping in the Strait of Hormuz to an effective halt in retaliation, threatening about one-fifth of the global oil supply.

-Iraq, the United Arab Emirates and Kuwait, three of the biggest producers in The Organization of the Petroleum Exporting Countries (OPEC), have been forced to cut production amid dwindling crude storage capacity due to the collapse of shipping through the waterway.
+Iraq, the United Arab Emirates and Kuwait, three of the biggest producers in The Organization of the Petroleum Exporting Countries (OPEC), have cut production as barrels accumulate with no where to go due to the effective closure of the waterway.

-Iran and Israel have also launched strikes on key energy facilities in Iran amid the sprawling regional conflict.
+Attacks on energy production facilities in the region have further threatened supplies.

+Iran has been blamed for multiple attacks on energy facilities across the Gulf, including in Qatar, Saudi Arabia and Kuwait.

 Stocks in Asia fell sharply on Monday morning, as investors braced for the fallout of rising energy prices.

-Japan’s Nikkei 225 plunged about 6 percent in early trading, while South Korea’s KOSPI tumbled nearly 7 percent.
+Japan’s Nikkei 225 tumbled more than 7 percent in early trading, while South Korea’s KOSPI plunged more than 8 percent.

 US stock futures, which are traded outside regular market hours, also saw substantial losses.